ipfabric/docs/docs/IP_Fabric_GUI/tips/navigate_in_tables.md

 displayed on the **Dashboard**, but this is optional (check the [Dashboard](../../IP_Fabric_GUI/dashboard.md) page for more details).

-Finally, specify a filter rule to colorize the selected column:
+Finally, specify a filter rule to color the selected column:

 1. Choose a color to apply rules to.
 2. Add rules based on the same logic as described in